June 24th

 Meaning of the subhAShita:

-That which is enunciated clearly is grasped by even animals, (just as) horses and elephants execute on orders.
+That which is expressed explicitly is grasped by even animals, (just as) horses and elephants execute on orders.
 The intelligent perceive even that which is unsaid.
 Certainly, the consequence of intelligence is an understanding of the intent of others.

 Commentary:

-'Stay', 'fetch', 'run', 'dance', 'jump' - even animals respond to such instructions.
+'Stay', 'fetch', 'run', 'dance', 'jump'—even animals respond to such instructions.
 A horse can run when whipped.
-An elephant can lug the load as per the orders of the mahout.
-Animals (at least the domesticated ones), promptly do what they are told.
-So doing what is told is no rocket science for animals.
-They do not have to use much intellect or make decisions to follow the instructions.
+An elephant can lug the load as per orders from the mahout.
+Dogs can sit or fetch as per instructions.
+Animals, especially the domesticated ones, promptly do what they are told.
+Doing what is asked of them is not difficult for animals.
+They do not have to use much intelligence or make challenging decisions that require special skills.

 pada vigrahaH: